 NAGC Professional Learning: Move from Hours to Outcomes with NAGC Micro-Credentials

-Take the first steps to achieving a micro-credential in one of four areas: SEE ME (identification), UNDERSTAND ME (social emotional), CHALLENGE ME (acceleration), and TEACH ME (teaching practices).
-In this session you will receive an overview of this outcome-based professional learning opportunity and begin the work needed to receive your selected micro-credential.
+Take the first steps to achieving a micro-credential in one of four areas: SEE ME (identification), UNDERSTAND ME (social emotional), CHALLENGE ME (acceleration), or TEACH ME (teaching practices).
+In this session, you will receive an overview of this outcome-based professional learning opportunity and begin the work needed to receive your selected micro-credential.
 After completing the process on your own, you will receive a portable badge certifying demonstrated mastery.

 Action Lab 1